jinjagit/write_read_data_files/README.md

     y: Vec<f32>,
 }
 ```
-... then reading the data back from file and deserializing, takes less than second, and the resulting file is just 8MB.
+... then reading the data back from file and deserializing, takes less than a second, and the resulting file is just 8MB.